Nigerian spared death sentence after Court of Appeal acquits him of importing drugs into Singapore

 During the trial, Adili had maintained that he did not know that the meth bundles were in his suitcase.
 In one of his statements, he had said: "Somebody gave those substance [sic] to me.
 I did not know what it was.
 If I knew what they were, I would not have accepted to carry those things."

-However, the trial judge had rejected his evidence, finding Adili to be an unreliable witness as there were several inconsistences between his oral testimony and investigation statements.
+However, the trial judge had rejected his evidence, finding Adili to be an unreliable witness as there were several inconsistencies between his oral testimony and investigation statements.

 COURT OF APPEAL LAYS OUT THREE REQUIRED ELEMENTS

-Chief Justice Sundaresh Menon, along with Appeal Judges Andrew Phang and Judith Prakash, said in their decison that three elements had to be proven for the offence of importation.
+Chief Justice Sundaresh Menon, along with Appeal Judges Andrew Phang and Judith Prakash, said in their decision that three elements had to be proven for the offence of importation.

 First, Adili must have been in possession of the drugs.
 Second, he must have had knowledge of the nature of the drugs, and third, the drugs must have been brought intentionally into Singapore without prior authorisation.